Written byJenny Zeng

 On macOS Sierra, the purgeable space shows up when "Optimize Mac Storage" is enabled.
 On macOS High Sierra or later, you will see purgeable space in Disk Utility with or without "Optimize Mac Storage" turned on.

-Note that Finder considers the available space as purgeable space + free space.
+Note that Finder considers the available space as purgeable space + free space, while Disk Utility excludes it, this explains why macOS shows different free space.
 So even if it shows you plenty of available space, it can also report that there's not enough disk space when purgeable space is close to available space.
 That is why sometimes you delete files but the space is not freed up on Mac.

 Here is a list of purgeable files on your Mac: